 D6.
-MONITORING OF ACITIVITY SHIFTING LEAKAGE
+MONITORING OF ACTIVITY-SHIFTING LEAKAGE

-As per the applicability conditions, there may be no leakage beyond de minimis levels through activity shifting to other lands owned, or under management control, by the timber rights owner.
-If leakage from activity shifting is discovered, Project Proponents must estimate the associated leakage amount and deduct ERTs to fully compensate for emissions resulting from activity shifting leakage.
+There may be no leakage beyond de minimis levels through activity shifting to other lands owned, or under management control, by the timber rights owner.

-If the project decreases wood product production by >5% relative to the baseline then the project developer and all associated land owners must demonstrate that there is no leakage within their operations - i.e., on other lands they manage/operate outside the bounds of the ACR carbon project.
+If the project decreases wood product production by >5% relative to the baseline then the Project Proponent and all associated land owners must demonstrate that there is no leakage within their operations - i.e., on other lands they manage/operate outside the bounds of the ACR carbon project.